Goodwin Newton: Positions held and Lord of the manor

 A magistrate for Warwickshire, Newton in 1887 was High Sheriff of Warwickshire.
-It was the Golden Jubilee year for Queen Victoria, and was invited to Windsor Castle for a celebration with the other High Sheriffs from around the country.
+It was the Golden Jubilee year for Queen Victoria, and he was invited to Windsor Castle for a celebration with the other High Sheriffs from around the country.
 He was a founder member of the Warwickshire County Council.
-He was Lord of the Manors of Ullenhall and also Aspleigh, both in Warwickshire, and also Oldberrow in Worcestershire, titles which he inherited from his father.
+He was Lord of the manors of Ullenhall and also Aspleigh, both in Warwickshire, and also Oldberrow in Worcestershire, titles which he inherited from his father.

 Philanthropy

 During his lifetime he became famous for his philanthropy, giving away millions of pounds in today's money, and building hospitals, schools, theatres, churches and donating to various charities with the support of his brother Horace Newton.